Dark Drag Around Sagittarius A*: Dark Drag Targets

 Following the procedure of \cite{Gillessen:2019} where Eq.~\eqref{eq: Fdrag SM} is mapped onto a ram-pressure drag formula, we can use the maximum derived SM density to constrain $\vec{a}_D(r_p)$.
 We will thus approximate an upper limit on the magnitude of $\vec{a}_D(r_p)$ for all density profiles as

 to draw constraints in Section \ref{sec:cs_general}.
 Here we take $R_{\rm G2} = 1.82 \times 10^{15}$ cm, $v_p \simeq 0.02$ is G2's velocity at pericenter, $m_n$ is the nucleon mass, and $n_0 = 8\times 10^{3} \text{ cm}^{-3}$ is the maximum SM number density found to be compatible with G2's orbital observations, normalized at 1000 Schwarzschild radii \cite{Gillessen:2019}.
 Depending on the value of $\alpha$, the density at $r_p \approx 1500$ Schwarzschild radii will be lower than $n_0$ by at most a factor of a few, which we conservatively neglect.
 In principle, one should run the same analyses across all DM profiles of interest.
 However, as the results are not very sensitive to $\alpha$ and because observations of G2 already carry large uncertainties, we will use Eq. \eqref{eq: a_D(r_p)} to set appropriate order of magnitude constraints and demonstrate for the first time the viability of observing a DM induced drag on celestial objects.
-The assumption that G2 maintains a fixed, spherical distribution throughout pericenter passing leads to additional uncertainty, but in the partial reflection regime does not have a large effect.
-For a cloud model that compresses during pericenter, the inferred SM density will be larger, but the overall acceleration will be similar, and thus lead to approximately the same constraints on a DM induced drag force.

-We finish this section by mentioning the possibility that the observed drag force on G2 may be a positive DM signal.
-Hydrodynamic simulations in \cite{Steinberg2018} found an ambient SM density significantly lower than \cite{Gillessen:2019}, and are so far the only gas cloud simulations to reproduce the nearly constant Brackett-$\gamma$ emission of G2.
-For larger SM densities, the cloud would have fragmented and led to Brackett-$\gamma$ emission inconsistent with observation.
-Using the number densities found by \cite{Steinberg2018} leads to a negligible drag force, putting it at odds with the post-pericenter observations of G2's orbit in \cite{Gillessen:2019}.
-On the other hand, DM could potentially induce the observed drag force without the associated fragmentation.

-Future observations and simulations of G2 may be able to disentangle this possibility from the SM induced drag scenario.
-However, it is worth noting that some studies call into question the need to impose a drag force to understand the orbit of G2, and claim a Keplerian fit is sufficient given the noisy data \cite{peissker2021apparent}.
-In the case of a gas cloud model, these conclusions would only strengthen the constraints on a DM induced drag force, but might negate the possibility of a positive signal.
+It is worth noting that some studies call into question the need to impose a drag force to understand the orbit of G2, and claim a Keplerian fit is sufficient given the noisy data \cite{peissker2021apparent}.
+In the case of a gas cloud model, these conclusions would only strengthen the constraints on a DM induced drag force.